gartnl/myuv5r/README.md

 To make use of the extended FM regions you will need the adapted CHIRP driver.
 It can be found in the dir named 'CHIRP'

+# Egzumers original description:
-# Egzumers original: Open re-implementation of the Quansheng UV-K5/K6/5R v2.1.27 firmware
+# Open re-implementation of the Quansheng UV-K5/K6/5R v2.1.27 firmware

 This repository is a merge of [OneOfEleven custom firmware](https://github.com/OneOfEleven/uv-k5-firmware-custom) with [fagci spectrum analizer](https://github.com/fagci/uv-k5-firmware-fagci-mod/tree/refactor) plus my few changes.